dosbox-staging/dosbox-staging/BUILD.md

 Recent compilers can add runtime checks for various classes of issues.
-Compared to a debug build, sanitizer builds take longer to compile and run slower, so are often reserved to exercise new features or perform a periodic whole-program checkup.
+Compared to a debug build, sanitizer builds take longer to compile and run slower, so are often reserved to exercise new features or perform a periodic whole-program check-up.

 - **Linux users:**:  We recommend using Clang's latest stable version.
 If you're using a Debian or Ubuntu-based distro,